 “I Want My MTV” could have been a better documentary if directors Tyler Measom and Patrick Waldrop didn’t let the film be dominated by executives who haven’t worked at MTV in years, and if the filmmakers included a wider variety of people whose careers were also significantly impacted by MTV.
 In order to do a truly comprehensive history of MTV, the documentary probably should have been an episodic series instead of a feature-length film.
 “I Want My MTV” also comes at a time when a lot of people don’t want MTV, because the network just isn’t that relevant to pop culture as it was in the 1980s and 1990s.
 But for people nostalgic about MTV’s glory days and looking for a thorough examination of MTV’s history, this documentary is ultimately an incomplete disappointment with a lot of valuable perspectives shut out of the film.

-A&E will premiere “I Want My MTV” on a date to be announced.
+UPDATE: A&E will premiere “I Want My MTV” as part of the “Biography” series on September 8, 2020.